 Auto-assignment of Agent #'s does not mean that the applicant has been approved by AIG.

-PLEASE NOTE - Due to this auto-assignment of agent #'s, only the first appointment request for a producer with American General will be submitted electronically.
-All subsequent AG appointment requests for a producer must be emailed to the carrier or to your agency to be forwarded to the carrier per your preference.
+⚠️ ALERT: Only the first appointment request for a producer will be submitted electronically.
+All subsequent appointment requests for a producer must be emailed to the carrier.
 This is to prevent duplicate agent #'s from being assigned.

 There is relatively little change in how you will see the PDF forms on the last step of the appointment process within SureLC.
 The only real difference that will see that may be different than what you're used to is that when you're processing an appointment request for a producer who is doing business as a business entity, you will now see TWO different Appointment forms.

 This is intended behavior - as American General needs one form for the Principal, and a separate form for the Business Entity.
 SuranceBay realizes that in the normal submission (e.g. without SureLC) that they accept just one Appointment form - but with the integration, we're showing 2 separate forms because that's a requirement as part of the integration.

 Currently, SureLC supports 5 different request types (see image below).
 However, for the integration between SureLC, integration is active ONLY FOR the following request types:

 - Contract - Active

 - Add State - Not Active - submit to AIG as you normally would

 - Hierarchy - Not Active - submit to AIG as you normally would

 - Payment - Not Active - submit to AIG as you normally would